hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/order-of-development.md

 For whatever tool or workflow, the goals involve minimizing work and maximizing iteration and feedback.

-When a sculpter makes a statue out of marble, it would be rediculous for them to go top-down, such that they never go back to a previous area twice.
+When a sculpter makes a statue out of marble, it would be ridiculous for them to go top-down, such that they never go back to a previous area twice.
 This is obvious!
 Yet for whatever reason, programmers never seemed to think this applies to them.
-"Refinining a script?
+"Refining a script?
 That just means you didn't write it well enough the first time!".
 This thinking is absurd.
 Hey programmers: stop implementing subsystems before you have your core gameplay working.

 ## Determining What Goes First
 Have some kind of plan or concept in mind.
 I can't believe I need to say this, but that's where it starts.
 Don't just open the software and start clicking.